HaralDev/Space-Systems-Engineering-Resources/README.md

 # SpaceResources
-A list of useful resources for space mission design, space systems engineering, courses, visualisations, scripts and more.
+A curated list of useful resources for space mission design, space systems engineering, courses, visualisations, scripts and more.
 The focus is on free, open-source solutions.
 The list includes a range of fast, plain-english and web-based resources and more advanced ones.

 ![Header image](SpaceResource_header.webp)